Teaching the F-2 ACARA Math Learning Intentions Through Play

 The key ideas and math understandings children develop through play-based investigations give them the tools they need to achieve a deeper understanding of mathematical concepts.

-The 4 proficiency strands of understanding, fluency, problem-solving and reasoning are an integral part of mathematics content across all three content strands: number and algebra, measurement and geometry, and statistics and probability.
+The 4 proficiency strands - understanding, fluency, problem-solving, and reasoning, are integral to maths learning across the three content strands: Number and Algebra, Measurement and Geometry, and Statistics and Probability.

-These proficiencies describe how the content can be explored or developed through play-based experiences.
-They also provide the language we need to use and teach in the mathematical conversations we have with our children.
+These proficiencies not only shape the way children engage with mathematical content and describe how the content can be explored or developed through play-based experiences, but also provide the language we need to use and teach in the mathematical conversations we have with our children.

-The Australian Curriculum provides us with even more detailed descriptions of the proficiencies for each level from Foundation Stage to Grade 2.
+The Australian Curriculum provides us with detailed descriptions of the proficiency strands for each level, from Foundation Stage to Grade 2.

 Foundation Year Level